 Give good feedback and show the model your work.
 This will help her confidence more than just telling them they are doing great.
 Although you should do that too, even if it’s not going so well.

 Be respectful and never touch the model without permission.
 Don’t over complicate things, keep a good rapport and everything will go fine.
+Depending on the job, you may need a photo release form.

 This article has 10 great tips for the aspiring fashion photographer.
 It looks at how you need to assert yourself into being a confident and self-assured photographer.
 Research extensively so that you can pose the model well with clear instructions.